 Murano Petticoat Pendant Lamp

-Materials: Murano hand blown crystal glass.
-The glass is ocher and white striped.
+Materials: Murano hand blown crystal glass lampshade in the form of a petticoat.
+The glass is ochre with white stripes.
 Brass parts, steel wire, brass canopy.
 Bakelite socket.

 Cord Length: 75 cm / 29.52’’ – adjustable

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 screw base can be used, for this lamp preferable a globe bulb.

 Designer: To be appraised.